ufownl/lua-resty-mcp/README.md

 {
   -- Common options
-  name = "lua-resty-mcp",  -- Name of this session (optional)
+  name = "lua-resty-mcp",  -- Name of this session (optional) version = "1.0",  -- Version of this session (optional)

   -- Options for stdio transport
   -- Command and arguments for starting server (required)